oracle-samples/pgx-samples/graphlet-representation/README.md

 ## Obtain data <a name="obtain-data"></a>
 The data for the PG2Vec application should be download and placed in the `data` folder.
-We provide one example for the [NCI109 dataset](https://ls11-www.cs.tu-dortmund.de/staff/morris/graphkerneldatasets) which could be fetched by executing the `get_data.sh` script.
+We provide one example for the [NCI109 dataset](https://ls11-www.cs.tu-dortmund.de/staff/morris/graphkerneldatasets) which you could fetch and unzip in `data/input` folder.

 ## Graph creation <a name="graph-creation"></a>